Checks for Hierarchy

 This was initially noted in levels of work (a Q-hierarchy) and subsequently used to discover primary hierarchies like this one (cf. inquiry; communication).

-Based on the investigation so far, it appears that:
+Based on the investigation so far, it appears that there is a cumulating pattern for the Primary Hierarchy of Willingness:

 L1 Trying calls for Initiating

-L2 Believing calls for Insisting + initiating
+L2 Believing calls for Affirming + initiating

 Transitions Up & Down